-3.4.2.
-REVIEW CYCLE OF ORSA
+B.3.4.
+Review cycle of ORSA

 The ORSA process is undertaken and presented to the Board for approval annually at a minimum.
 Prior to presenting to the Board, the ORSA will be reviewed and approved by the Managing Director.
 It will be updated outside this annual cycle if there are any material changes to the risk profile or strategic direction of the Company.